 Medical heat packs are made to be directly applied to the skin.
 They are perfect to ease backaches or muscle aches with heat.
 They don't contain medicine, so they can also be used to stay warm.

 Even though they also supposedly heat up to 40 degrees Celsius, they don't get as hot as the other heat packs.

 They stay warm for 5 to 8 hours.

 5. For Tired Eyes - The Heated Eye Mask

 The heated eye mask is made for tired eyes.
 You can use it anywhere you want to relax.
 Of course, using it at night is one option.
 However, it's also perfect for when you travel.
-You can use it in the train, in a highway bus or in the airplane.
+You can use it on the train, on a highway bus or on the airplane.
 You will wake up refreshed and your eyes will feel relaxed.

 The mask heats up for 10 minutes but will keep its heat for quite a while.

 Stay Warm This Winter with Heat Packs